 UNIT III Creating an Extended Commercial Republic: The Political Theory of the Constitution

-Sept.
-14: THE OLD ORTHODOXY: AGRARIAN REPUBLICANISM: Levy, 97-100; THE NEW ORTHODOXY: “THE NEW SCIENCE OF POLITICS:” Alan Gibson, “Founding Indians” (Blackboard)
+Feb.
+24: THE OLD ORTHODOXY: AGRARIAN REPUBLICANISM: Levy, 97-100; THE NEW ORTHODOXY: “THE NEW SCIENCE OF POLITICS:” Alan Gibson, “Founding Indians” (Brightspace)

 - According to Thomas Jefferson, what are the virtues of “cultivators of the earth?”
 Nick